 The signs of depression in dogs are fairly vague and can also indicate many other medical conditions.
-Loss of appetite, weight loss, disinterest in activities, excessive sleeping, and being “grumpy” or withdrawn are indicators something is off with your pet.
+Decreased appetite, weight loss, disinterest in activities, and excessive fatigue can indicate something is off with your pet.
 You know your dog better than anyone, so it’s important to pay attention to any sudden changes in behavior or activity.

-If you decide to visit your vet, write down all the symptoms your pet is experiencing, as well as any medications, supplements or prescription diets you’re using.
-Keep in mind that just because your dog doesn’t want to go on his daily walk or has stopped eating, that doesn’t necessarily indicate it’s depression.
-Arthritis and hip dysplasia can cause joint pain, leading to disinterest in exercise; loss of appetite is also a symptom of parasites, cancer or an intestinal obstruction.
+If you decide to visit the veterinarian, write down all the symptoms your pet is experiencing, as well as any medications, supplements, and prescription diets you are giving.
+Keep in mind that your dog’s disinterest in food or daily walks doesn’t necessarily mean he is dealing with depression.
+Arthritis causes joint pain, leading to a slower gait as dogs age; in addition, loss of appetite can be a sign of infection, parasites, cancer, or gastrointestinal upset.

-Typically a sudden, traumatic change is responsible for depression in dogs.
-Loss of a family member – human or animal – is the most commonly reported causes.
-Adding a new pet, spouse or baby can also trigger depression, especially in dogs with a history of anxiety or other behavioral issues.
-Changes to the household routine, like kids going back to school or taking a new shift at work, can unsettle dogs and leave them feeling abandoned or unsafe.
+A sudden environmental change is responsible for depression in many dogs.
+Loss of a family member – human or animal – is the most commonly reported cause.
+Adding a new pet, spouse, or baby to the household can also trigger depression, especially in dogs with a history of anxiety or other behavioral issues.
+Changes to the normal routine, such as children going back to school or parents taking a new shift at work, can leave dogs feeling unsettled or abandoned.

-Animals are exceptionally intuitive – like when pets curl up with us when we’re sick – so a change to your emotional state can affect your dog, too.
+Animals are exceptionally intuitive so a change to your emotional state can affect your dog too.
 All of the above conditions (death, new parenthood, moving) are also risk factors for depression in humans.
 Make sure you’re taking care of yourself, so you can take care of your pet.

 How to Treat Depression in Dogs

-Up to 80 percent of humans treated for depression report some improvement after four to six weeks; the success rate for dogs is similar.
-Treatment for dog depression focuses on lifestyle changes, namely paying special attention to your pup.
-Find what makes your pet happy – is it car rides, the dog park, or playing fetch in the backyard?
+Treatment for doggie depression focuses on lifestyle changes, namely paying special attention to your pup.
+Find what makes your pet happy.
+Is it going on car rides, mingling at the dog park, or playing fetch in the backyard?
+Praising signs of happiness in your pup is another approach suggested by animal behaviorists.
 “If the only thing that still gets a little tail wag out of your dog is a car ride, then take him for a series of short rides each day, praising and rewarding him when he appears happier,” advises Dr. Beaver.
-Praising signs of happiness in your pup is another approach suggested by animal behaviorists.
-Just be careful not to reward negativity, only giving treats for positive behaviors like tail wagging.
-If your dog’s depression is due to the loss of a canine companion, providing another can often help with loneliness.
+If your dog’s depression is due to the loss of a canine companion, adopting another can often help with loneliness.
 (October is Adopt a Shelter Dog Month, wink wink…)